 Peter Pan Bus Lines: Serves Cape Cod & Islands from Logan International Airport, Boston, New York City and other major cities and towns throughout the Northeast corridor, including Providence, Philadelphia, Baltimore, MD and Washington, DC.
 Find more information here.

-Cape Cod Public Transportation: Once on Cape Cod, go to all major destinations on Cape Cod RTA buses.
-The RTA serves Barnstable, Hyannis, Falmouth, Woods Hole and Orleans and points in between.
+Cape Cod Public Transportation: Once on Cape Cod, visitors can travel to all major destinations on Cape Cod RTA buses.
+The RTA serves Barnstable, Hyannis, Falmouth, Woods Hole, and Orleans, as well as points in between.
 From any point along the route, you may wave to a bus driver to pick you up.
 All vehicles have bicycle racks and are accessible to people with disabilities.

 Recommended Accommodation Options

 The Ocean Edge Resort Accommodation